 Leica SL: The SL-System is a mirrorless full format system camera.
 It has a 47 MP CMOS Sensor and a Maestro III Processor, which takes high-resolution photos.
 Unlike the M-series, the SL-system has autofocus capabilities, which makes it photographing moving objects easier.
 The two cameras in the SL-System are the Leica SL (Typ 601), and the SL2.

 Leica S: The S-System is a digital medium-format camera, which is perfect for the professional.
-It takes the highest image quality, is reliable, and compact in size.
+It takes the highest image quality, is reliable, and is compact in size.
 It has a dual shutter system, 64-megapixel resolution, and shoots Cine 4K video.
 The S-System consists of the Leica S (Typ 007) and the Leica S3.

 Leica Sofort: The Sofort is built to capture the moment.
 It’s a versatile instant camera that’s small and specifically designed to frame life’s best moments.